Topic Collection Cover Page

 Plans, Tools, and Templates: Physician Offices

-Centers for Disease Control and Prevention. (n.d.).
+Centers for Disease Control and Prevention.
+(2023).
 Assist in Medical Office Telephone Evaluation of Patients with Possible Influenza for Health Care Settings.
-(Accessed 1/10/2025.)
 U.S. Department of Health and Human Services.

-This flowchart can aid medical staff in triaging calls.
-The tool may identify high-risk patients for consideration of initiation of antiviral treatment prior to an office visit.
+Medical staff can use this flowchart to help triage calls and identify high-risk patients for consideration of initiation of antiviral treatment prior to an office visit.

 Favorite: